Teach Beside Me

 This post may contain affiliate links.

-I decided to turn it into science experiment to test a few different substances and see what works best to clean old brown pennies.
 I remember accidentally doing this one time with a packet of hot sauce from Taco Bell when I was in high school.
 That’s where this experiment idea came from!
 My friends & I thought it was so cool that the penny got so shiny.

 Penny Science Experiment: What Cleans Pennies Best?